Because of the wide range of types of medical negligence situations and claims that come with them, giving a definitive figure is difficult.

 This doesn’t always happen, especially when the lines are a bit blurrier.

 Let’s take a deeper dive into how long your claim might take and the factors that influence your claim.
-As your local medical negligence solicitors from Manchester, we are happy to delve into this so you can see how a claim’s time frames work
+As we pass you through to local medical negligence solicitors from Manchester, we are happy to delve into this so you can see how a claim’s time frames work

 It may be that the offending party isn’t even aware of any malpractice, which is why the onus is on you, the Claimant, to demonstrate with sufficient evidence that you’ve suffered as a direct result of medical negligence.